The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 Krescent Klothing

 The first Creator Bound Scholar.
-Year 1 pilot of the program model, applied to a real active creative entrepreneur in Gainesville.
+Year 1 pilot of the program model, applied to an active creative entrepreneur in Gainesville.

 Cohort Member